 Being in negative equity means that you owe more than your property is worth.
 It’s a major risk when taking out a lifetime mortgage.

-Your arrangement should come with some form of “no negative equity guarantee”.
+Your arrangement should come with some form of “no negative equity guarantee” – as should most modern equity release plans.
 This means that the estate from which the equity has been released will never owe more than the property value upon sale.
+If you don’t see any information about this in the paperwork with which you have been provided, be sure to ask.
+Avoiding the risk of negative equity must be a priority at all times.

-Look into Early Repayment Charges and Interest Rates
+Look into Early Repayment Charges and Interest Charges

 Many of the equity release horror stories we see in the press involve high early repayment fees.
 For this reason, it’s vital that you understand how much it will cost you to pay off your equity release loan when selling your property.

-It’s also worth finding a good fixed interest rate.
-This will help you to avoid a shock further down the line.
+It’s also worth finding good fixed interest rates.
+This will help you to avoid a shock further down the line, as interest can fluctuate and may lead to significantly higher charges than you had anticipated.

 It’s a good idea to talk to your equity release adviser and to do your own research to work out how much you’d have to pay to avoid compound interest.